Skip to main content

 - kube-apiserver

-Restricting A to only be accessed by B, and only on port 80/TCP
+Restrict A to Be Accessible Only by B, and Only on Port 80/TCP

 apiVersion: cilium.io/v2